Ryanair Cabin Toiletries Rules Explained

 Can I take shampoo on a Ryanair flight?

-Yes, if it is in a container of 100ml or less and packed correctly for airport security.
+Yes, if it is in a container of 100ml or less (or up to 2 litres at a small number of upgraded airports) and packed correctly for airport security.

 Does toothpaste count as a liquid?

 Yes.
-Toothpaste is treated as a paste and should go in your liquids bag.
+Toothpaste is treated as a paste and should be packed in your liquids bag alongside other liquid toiletries.

 Can I take deodorant on Ryanair?

 Yes.
 Solid deodorant is often easiest.
-Roll-ons and sprays may count as liquids.
+Roll-ons and sprays may count as liquids - see our Ryanair aerosol rules guide.

 Can I bring toiletries in checked luggage?